brief-ds/brief-ds.github.io/_posts/2025-05-19-Misspecification-Test-for-Large-Models.md

 According to a [list of ranking of fastest computers](https://en.wikipedia.org/wiki/List_of_fastest_computers), the fastest one may execute at 1.102 exaFLOPS, or <math><mn>1.102</mn><mo>&times;</mo><msup><mn>10</mn><mn>18</mn></msup></math> floating-point operations per second.
 If we have 1,000 of them, the time for our computation would be in the order of <math><msup><mn>10</mn><mn>15</mn></msup></math> seconds, that is, 31 million years.

-Hence it may be close to impossible to find out if a LLM was correctly specified as its modelling objective, if the LLM was densely connected inside, i.e. one neuron connected to most other neurons.
+Hence it may be close to impossible to statistically test if a LLM was misspecified, if the LLM was densely connected inside, i.e. one neuron connected to most other neurons.

-## If there were a high degree of sparsity in the neural network
+## If there is a high degree of sparsity in the neural network
 If relative to the total number of neurons, one neuron is only connected to few fellow neurons, so sparse that for a given input text, only a tiny fraction of the neurons would be involved in crunching out the final likelihood value, the matrix
 <math display="block">
 <mrow>